laminas/tutorials/docs/book/in-depth-guide/data-binding.md

 Because the URI requires the identifier, we need to ensure the identifier is passed.
 The way we've done this in the controllers is to pass the identifier as a parameter: `$this->url('blog/edit/', ['id' => $id])`.
-This would require that we pass the original `Post` instance (or the identifier we pull from it) to the view.
-However, laminas-router allows another option: we can tell it to re-use the currently matched parameters.
+This would require that we pass the original `Post` instance or the identifier we pull from it to the view, however. laminas-router allows another option, however: you can tell it to re-use currently matched parameters.
 This is done by setting the last parameter of the view-helper to `true`: `$this->url('blog/edit', [], true)`.

 If you try and update the post, you will receive the following error: